 2. Change your walking hours!
 When temperatures reach 85 degrees and up, walking your teacup dog or puppy in the middle of the day might be a bit exhausting for both you and your puppy.
 Instead, try to walk together early in the morning or later at night when it’s not so hot anymore.
 This way both of you are going to enjoy the walk and can spend longer time together.

 *Extra fun tip: Invite your mother to walk with guys.
 She would appreciate your company and could use the exercise.

 3. Learn to swim!
 Most little dogs and puppies will love taking a swim in the pool in those hot and dry days.
 The only problem is not all of them will develop the swimming instinct on their own.
 Teaching your pooch to swim is good for both fun and safety and will definitely make both you and pooch forget how hot everything is outside the water.

 *Safety tip: Be sure to be inside the water yourself and introduce your puppy to the water slowly until you see it feels comfortable with everything.

 4. Learn a new trick!
 The summertime is a great time to teach your dog a new trick or two.
-A short trip to the park, fistful of treats and a simple training book is really all you need.
+A short trip to the park, fistful of treats, and a simple training book are really all you need.
 Sure your little puppy knows how to sit, come, and stay, but there are countless others you guys can learn together.
 Maybe it is time for him to learn how to bring you the newspaper, or get your favorite slippers from the bedroom.
 Maybe it is time for him to learn to ring the doorbell.
 Maybe it is even time to learn silly tricks like playing dead or balancing food on his nose.
 No matter what trick you choose, remember to enjoy the learning process itself and the quality time with pooch.

 *Tip: We recommend the Maran Illustrated Dog Training book, available on Amazon.com